Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/1 - Tables and Persistence/9 - Complex Input Screens/README.md

 ##### EmployeeRoster

+summary

+The goal of this lab is to create a display that accepts complex user input.
+A date picker and custom delegate will be used to build an employee registry that keeps track of employee information.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/5b0e0b60-78bf-404c-a4ec-ee5953774556

 The provided code snippet comprises several interconnected components forming an iOS employee tracking application.
 In this system, various essential programming concepts and patterns are employed, which will be detailed below.